vg-json-data/sm-json-data/strats.md

 ### Come In With Side Platform

-A `comeInWithSidePlatform` entrance condition indicates that Samus must jump through this horizontal door with upward momentum, by jumping from a platform to the side of the doorway (but not attached to it) in the other room.
+A `comeInWithSidePlatform` entrance condition indicates that Samus must jump through this horizontal door, by jumping from a platform to the side of the doorway (but not attached to it) in the other room.
 It has one property:

 * _platforms_: An array of objects, each describing a type of platform geometry that can satisfy this condition.
   - _minTiles_: Minimum length of platform runway in the other room, measured in tiles (including unusable tiles).